Denver: Mass transportation

 Mass transportation throughout the Denver metropolitan area is managed and coordinated by the Regional Transportation District (RTD).
 RTD operates more than 1,000 buses serving over 10,000 bus stops in 38 municipal jurisdictions in eight counties around the Denver and Boulder metropolitan areas.
-Additionally, RTD operates nine rail lines, the A, B, D, E, G, H, L, N, R, and W, with a total of 113 mi of track, serving 44 stations.
-The D, E, H, L, R, and W lines are light rail while the A Line, B Line, G Line and N Line are commuter rail.
+Additionally, RTD operates ten rail lines, the A, B, D, E, G, H, L, N, R, and W, with a total of 113 mi of track, serving 77 stations, 35 of which are located within the City of Denver proper.
+The D, E, H, L, R, and W Lines are light rail while the A, B, G, and N Lines are commuter rail.

 FasTracks is a commuter rail, light rail, and bus expansion project approved by voters in 2004, which will serve neighboring suburbs and communities.
 The W Line, or West line, opened in April 2013 serving Golden/Federal Center.
 The commuter rail A Line from Denver Union Station to Denver International Airport opened in April 2016 with ridership exceeding RTD's early expectations.
 The light rail R Line through Aurora opened in February 2017.
 The G Line to the suburb of Arvada (originally planned to open in the Fall of 2016) opened on April 26, 2019.
 The N Line to Commerce City and Thornton opened on September 21, 2020.

 An express bus service, known as the Flatiron Flyer, serves to connect Boulder and Denver.
 The service, billed as bus rapid transit, has been accused of bus rapid transit creep for failing to meet the majority of BRT requirements, including level boarding and all-door entry.
 A commuter rail connection to Boulder and its suburb of Longmont, also part of the FasTracks ballot initiative and an extension of the B Line, is planned to be finished by RTD, but no construction funds have yet been identified prior to 2040.
 RTD is currently considering an interim commuter service which would run rush-hour trains from Longmont to Denver.

-The Colorado Department of Transportation runs Bustang, a bus system that offers weekday and weekend service connecting Denver with Grand Junction, Colorado Springs, Fort Collins and Gunnison.
+The Colorado Department of Transportation runs Bustang, a bus system that offers weekday and weekend service connecting Denver with many locations across the state, including Grand Junction, Colorado Springs, Fort Collins, and Gunnison.

 Greyhound Lines, the intercity bus operator, has a major hub in Denver, with routes to New York City, Portland, Reno, Las Vegas, and their headquarters, Dallas.
 Subsidiary Autobuses Americanos provides service to El Paso.
-Allied bus operators Black Hills Trailways, and Burlington Trailways provide service to Billings, Omaha, Indianapolis, and Alamosa.
+Allied bus operators Express Arrow, and Burlington Trailways provide service to Billings, Omaha, Indianapolis, and Alamosa.